Angelo Dos Santos

 Angelo Dos Santos (born September 8, 1940) is a Brazilian harmonica player.

+Biography

 At the age of 11, Dos Santos, while under his uncle's custody, Julio Dos Santos, moved to Rio de Janeiro, Brazil.
 When he was a teenager, Rio de Janeiro experienced the period when Bossa Nova, western swing, and some forms of American Big Band music were combining to give birth to classical orchestral harmonica music.
 The period featured bands such as Borrah Minnevitch and his Harmonica Rascals, and The Harmonicats.